ejmr/LNVL/docs/Instructions.md

 the `LNVL.Character:monologue()` method to present multiple lines of dialog by a single character at once.

+### No-Op ###

+The `no-op` opcode is unique in that it invokes no instruction.
+There are certain methods which can appear within a scene, such as `LNVL.Character:isAt()`, which require no instruction to affect the game.
+However, because they appear in a scene they must return an opcode in order for the engine to properly compile the list of instructions to execute.
+The `no-op` opcode exists for those functions to use.

 ### Say ###

 The `say` opcode generates a `say` instruction.
 The commonly-used